aiKrice/homebrew-badgetizr/README.md

 - [x] Add the tools to Homebrew tap
 - [ ] Add the tool to Homebrew
 - [ ] Add the tool to Apt-Get
-- [ ] Add the tools to Github Actions
+- [x] Add the tools to Github Actions
-- [ ] Add the tools to Github Marketplace
 - [ ] Support natively Gitlab with `glab` CLI

 To see how to contribute, please refer to the section [Contributing](#contributing).